DaanDeMeyer/reproc/README.md

 which takes the `O_CLOEXEC` flag as an argument.
 This ensures the file descriptors of the created pipe are not inherited by child processes.

-Unfortunately, `pipe2` is not available on OSX.
+Unfortunately, `pipe2` is not available on Darwin.
 Instead, process-lib deals with the problem in two ways:

-- We fall back to `pipe` with `fcntl` on OSX.
+- We fall back to `pipe` with `fcntl` on Darwin.
 This lowers the chance of process-lib's pipes being inherited by other child processes (but does not guarantee it because of the race condition).
 - Instead of manually calling fork and execve, we rely on the `posix_spawn` function.
-OSX systems define an extra flag named `POSIX_SPAWN_CLOEXEC_DEFAULT` that can be passed to `posix_spawn`.
+Darwin systems define an extra flag named `POSIX_SPAWN_CLOEXEC_DEFAULT` that can be passed to `posix_spawn`.
 This flag ensures that all open file descriptors are closed by default when `posix_spawn` is called, preventing them from leaking to process-lib's child processes.

 While this makes it impossible for process-lib's child processes to inherit unintended file descriptors, it does not (completely) prevent process-lib's file